 - It is important to know as an American Indian or Alaska Native you will not pay a penalty if you decide not to buy health coverage.

 - If you do decide to buy coverage, you have more opportunities to buy coverage through the marketplace in your state.
 Usually, there is just a once-a-year opportunity to enroll, but tribal members can enroll monthly.

 - Depending on your income, you may be able to get financial help to cover some of the costs for health insurance you purchase through the Health Insurance Marketplace.

 Insurance plans are improved

 - If you have children, they can stay on your family health insurance plan until they turn 26.
 Even if your child is in school, lives away from home or is married, as long as they are under age 26, they can stay covered.

 - Insurance companies can no longer deny you coverage, because of a preexisting condition like diabetes, high-blood pressure or cancer.

-• You no longer have to pay some of the out-of-pocket costs for preventive care, such as mammograms, immunizations and screenings for cancer or diabetes.
+- You no longer have to pay out-of-pocket costs for some preventive care services.
+This includes flu shots, mammograms, and other screenings for certain cancers or diabetes.

-• If you reach the Medicare Part D coverage gap, you receive a 52.5 percent discount on your brand-name prescription drugs and a 21 percent discount on your generic prescription drugs while you are in the coverage gap.
+- If you have Medicare Part D, and reach the coverage gap, you get a discount of more than 55 percent on brand-name drugs and a discount of more than 35 percent on generic prescription drugs while you are in the coverage gap.
 How much you’ll pay out of pocket for each drug may vary, depending on your Part D plan.
 The discounts will continue to grow until the coverage gap disappears in 2020.